 Introduction

-Rabbi Abraham Maimuni (1186-1237), the outstanding leader of the Cairo Jewish community in the first third of the 13th century, was very much influenced by Ṣufis, the Muslim mystics, and expressed this openly and prominently in his writings.
-Among other works, he wrote a commentary in Judeo-Arabic on the books of Genesis and Exodus, which survived in one manuscript, and was published in an exemplary edition by Ephraim Yehuda Weisenberg more than sixty years ago.
-It can be supposed that it was Maimuni’s intention to write a commentary on the whole Pentateuch, but that he did not manage to complete this task.
-Alongside a declared and systematic approach to the simple meaning of the text, Maimuni also frequently expressed Ṣufi ideas in his commentaries, and some of these have already been discussed in research.
-In the current study, I seek to discuss in detail his commentary on the eight times God appears to Jacob.
-These revelations differ from one another in language, location, timing, content and apparently also in quality.
-Through this examination, the classic Ṣufi features in Maimuni’s depiction of Jacob will be clarified.
+Rabbi Abraham Maimuni (1186-1237), the renowned leader of the Cairo Jewish community in the first third of the 13th century, was greatly influenced by Ṣufis, the Muslim mystics, and expressed this clearly and prominently in his writings.
+Among other works, he wrote a commentary in Judeo-Arabic on Genesis and Exodus, which survived in one manuscript, and was published in an exemplary edition by Ephraim Yehuda Weisenberg more than sixty years ago.
+One can assume that Maimuni meant to write a commentary on the entire Pentateuch, but did not manage to complete this task.
+Alongside a declared and systematic approach to the plain meaning of the text, Maimuni also frequently expressed Ṣufi ideas in his commentaries, some of which have been discussed in previous studies.
+In the present study, I seek to discuss in detail Maimuni’s commentary on the eight occasions on which God appears to Jacob.
+These revelations differ in language, location, timing, content and apparently also in quality.
+This examination will clarify the classic Ṣufi features in Maimuni’s depiction of Jacob.

 1. Jacob’s Ladder